UC is committed to providing a safe and supportive environment for its undocumented students and to providing the resources for their success.

 Uncertainty about federal immigration policy and the future of programs like DACA — which grants temporary legal status to eligible students who were brought to the U.S. as children — has magnified these challenges.

 On Nov.
-30, 2016, UC President Janet Napolitano issued a Statement of Principles in Support of Undocumented Members of the UC Community.
+30, 2016, the university issued a Statement of Principles in Support of Undocumented Members of the UC Community.
 It reaffirms UC’s commitment to vigorously protect the privacy and civil rights of undocumented students, as it does all members of its community.

 The principles assert that UC will continue to welcome and support students without regard to immigration status, will not share student information without legal warrant and will not take part in joint efforts with any government agency to carry out federal immigration policy.

-These protections are part of ongoing efforts by President Napolitano to provide undocumented students with resources and support to advance their academic success.
+These protections are part of ongoing efforts by the University to provide undocumented students with resources and support to advance their academic success.

-The Undocumented Students Initiative, which Napolitano launched in 2013, provided campuses with funding for targeted financial aid and student services directed at undocumented students’ unique needs.
+The Undocumented Students Initiative launched in 2013, provided campuses with funding for targeted financial aid and student services directed at undocumented students’ unique needs.

 The program allocated $5 million to provide an array of services, including enabling every campus to offer advising and support services to undocumented students.

-In 2016, Napolitano made a multiyear commitment to expand the program, earmarking $8.4 million per year over three years to expand financial, legal and student support services.
+In 2016, then-UC President Janet Napolitano made a multiyear commitment to expand the program, earmarking $8.4 million per year over three years to expand financial, legal and student support services.

 This funding supported three key priorities.